atata-framework/atata.io/_includes/triggers/general/triggerevents.md

 Value | Description
 ----- | -----------
 `None` | None of the events.
-`Init` | Occurs upon the page object initialization.
+`Init` | Occurs during page object initialization.
-`DeInit` | Occurs upon the page object deinitialization.
+`DeInit` | Occurs during page object deinitialization.
+`PageObjectTransitionIn` | Occurs when a page object transition in is completed.
+That is, navigation to the current page object occurred in the same browser tab by interacting with the previous page object, rather than by directly navigating to a URL.
+`PageObjectTransitionOut` | Occurs when a page object transition out is completed.
+That is, navigation to the next page object occurred in the same browser tab by interacting with the current page object, rather than by directly navigating to a URL.
 `BeforeAccess` | Occurs before any access to the component.
 `AfterAccess` | Occurs after any access to the component.
 `BeforeGet` | Occurs before the value is taken from the control.